minoa-lang/reference/src/patterns/identifier-patterns.md

 let [ref a] = &[()]; // error
 let [ref mut a] = &[()]; // error
 ```
-The same counts for a [reference pattern](./reference-patterns.md).
+The same counts for a [reference pattern].
 Meaning the following is also not allowed:
 ```
 let [&a] = &[&()]; // error